ajlopez/SimpleActors/samples/DistributedWebCrawler/README.md

 ```
 node server.js http://ajlopez.wordpress.com
 ```
+The server listen on port 3000.

-Then many clients can be launched using:
+Then many clients can be launched using different ports:
 ```
-node client.js
+node client.js port
 ```

 ## To be done

 - Configure the client with server host address
 - Manage of client disconnection